vault27/Foundation/paloalto.md

 - Destination zones and destination addresses
 - Services and service groups limited to specific TCP and/or UDP port numbers
 - URL categories, including custom URL categories
-- Differentiated Services Code Point (DSCP) and Type of Service (ToS) values, which are used to indicate  the level of service requested for traffic, such as high priority or best effort delivery
+- Differentiated Services Code Point (DSCP) and Type of Service (ToS) codepoints, consist of codepoint type and value, which are used to indicate  the level of service requested for traffic, such as high priority or best effort delivery
-    - Expedited Forwarding (EF): Can be used to request low loss, low latency, and guaranteed bandwidth for traffic.
-Packets with EF codepoint values are typically guaranteed the highest-priority delivery
+    - Expedited Forwarding (EF) Type: Can be used to request low loss, low latency, and guaranteed bandwidth for traffic.
+Packets with EF codepoint values are typically guaranteed the highest-priority delivery - one value only
     - Assured Forwarding (AF): Can be used to provide reliable delivery for applications.
-Packets with AF codepoint indicate a request for the traffic to receive higher priority treatment than what the best-effort service provides (although packets with an EF codepoint continue to take precedence over those with an AF codepoint)
+Packets with AF codepoint indicate a request for the traffic to receive higher priority treatment than what the best-effort service provides (although packets with an EF codepoint continue to take precedence over those with an AF codepoint) - many possible values
-    - Class Selector: Can be used to provide backward compatibility with network devices that use the IP precedence field to mark priority traffic
+    - Class Selector: Can be used to provide backward compatibility with network devices that use the IP precedence field to mark priority traffic - 8 possible values
-    - IP Precedence (ToS): Can be used by legacy network devices to mark priority traffic (the IP precedence header field was used to indicate the priority for a packet before the introduction of the DSCP classification)
+    - IP Precedence (ToS): Can be used by legacy network devices to mark priority traffic (the IP precedence header field was used to indicate the priority for a packet before the introduction of the DSCP classification) - 8 possible values
     - Custom Codepoint: Can be used to match to traffic by entering a codepoint name and binary value
+- At the end you define a class for this traffic: 1 of 8 + schedule

 QoS profile

-Network > Network Profiles > QoS Profile
+**Network > Network Profiles > QoS Profile**

 - For the profile you configure Egress Max and Egress guaranteed
 - For every class which you defined in QoS Policy you configure Priority, Egress MAX and Egress Guaranteed
 - Egress MAX and Egress Guaranteed are in Mbps or percentage
-- Network > QoS and Adda QoS interface
+- **Network > QoS**: combine interface + profile
 - Can be applied only to physical interface
 - You may configure Egress MAX here as well
 - You configure Default QoS profile for regular (ClearText) traffic and Tunnel traffic